Convex cores for actions on finite-rank median algebras: Introduction.

 It would be interesting to see if Corollary~\ref{corintro polycyclic} admits an analogue for general actions by median automorphisms on finite-rank median algebras.
 There are significant complications that arise in this setting (above all, the failure of Corollary~\ref{core splitting}), but I was not able to find a counterexample.

 {\bf Paper Outline.} Section~\ref{prelims sect} contains some basic facts on median algebras.
 We also obtain a novel extension of Helly's lemma to infinite families of halfspaces (Lemma~\ref{nonempty intersection criterion}), which will prove hugely useful for many of the results in this paper.
+In Subsection~\ref{wollmilchsau sect}, we describe an example showing that many results of this paper fail for infinitely generated groups.